owncloud/ocis/docs/extensions/accounts/releasing.md

 After adding changes to the Accounts package within oCIS and testing them locally, you want to update the compiled assets to the oCIS binary.

-To achieve this, you have run a Go command and add the results to your PR.
+To achieve this, you have to run a Go command and add the results to your PR.

 ### Package Hierarchy